Lizzo, Tyler Perry & More – Hollywood Life - Up News Info

 — Adele Access (@AdeleAccess) November 10, 2021

-Adele One Night Only will air at 8:30 pm ET on Nov.
-14, and it’ll stream live on Paramount+.
-The event will see the “Hello” singer dip into her discography while also giving viewers a taste of her upcoming album, 30.
+Adele One Night Only saw the “Hello” singer dip into her discography while also giving viewers a taste of her upcoming album, 30.
 “You’ll hear a lot of older songs and then four new songs,” Adele told Oprah.
 She also discussed how the Griffith Observatory was the perfect place for this “comeback” concert.
 “Being in LA as well, where I sort of had to recover from everything that happened in my life the last few years.
 It was the perfect show.”

 The “everything that happened in my life” Adele speaks of?
 She likely means the breakdown of her marriage with Simon Konecki.
 The couple announced their split in April 2019 after three years of marriage.
 “It was overdue,” Adele said of her divorce.
 “It was exhausting, it was really hard work, but I was able to take the time that I needed, which isn’t a given for everyone.
 I’m very aware of that.”
 Adele, who shares a son, Angelo Adkins, 9, with Simon, said that her new album would reflect “my side” of the story.
 “I’ve done a lot of learning over the last few years, more than ever,” she said.
 30 arrives on Nov.
 19.